moneroguides/1x03-using-moneo-as-money/script.md

 Follow the instructions from our second video *Setting up your own Node*, for all the steps.
 You don't need to edit the firewall rules on your router yet.

-If you won't be hosting your own node yet, please select the *Auto connect* option.
+If you aren't currently hosting your own node, please select the *Auto connect* option.
 This will instruct Feather to connect you to any one of its preselected nodes.

 After selecting the appropriate connection method click *Next*